Childhood and Education Journey of Dennis Rodman in Timeline

 Trump: The Art of the Deal

-In December 2017, Columbia University professor Joseph Terwilliger argued that Dennis Rodman's unique position as a friend to the leaders of both the U.S. and North Korea could provide a much-needed bridge to help resolve the current nuclear standoff.
+In December 2017, Columbia University professor Joseph Terwilliger argued that Dennis Rodman's friendship with both Donald Trump and Kim Jong Un could provide a much-needed bridge to help resolve the current nuclear standoff between the U.S. and North Korea.

-2017: Speculation about Role in US-North Korea Relations
+2017: Speculation about Rodman's Role in North Korea Relations

-In 2017, The Washington Post questioned whether President Donald Trump sent Dennis Rodman on his visit to negotiate the release of American prisoners or open a back channel for diplomatic communications.
-The U.S. State Department, White House officials, and Rodman denied any official government involvement in the visit.
+In 2017, The Washington Post questioned whether President Donald Trump sent Dennis Rodman to North Korea to negotiate the release of American prisoners or open a back channel for diplomatic communications.
+Officials denied any government involvement.

-In June 2018, Dennis Rodman visited North Korea, expressing his happiness to be a part of the 2018 North Korea–United States summit.
+In June 2018, Dennis Rodman visited North Korea again and expressed his happiness at being a part of the 2018 North Korea–United States summit.

 In 2020, Dennis Rodman endorsed and campaigned for the presidential campaign of rapper Kanye West.